AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-3/class-9.md

 ## Exit Recap, Attendance, and Reminders, 5 mins

-- [ ] Create Class-9-Hackathon Assignment
+- [ ] Create TEAM-API-Hackathon Assignment
 - [ ] Prepare for next class by completing all of your pre-class lessons
 - [ ] Complete the feedback survey(if applicable)